-And in case of using a laptop, do pay some extra attention to the information about working with a laptop and take advantage of this information.
+In case of using a laptop, do pay some extra attention to the information about working with a laptop and take advantage of this information.
+What goes for using a laptop goes even more for using a tablet.

-You can also find interesting information about this subject on the page RSI and working with the computer of the site of the Human Resources department of the general UT staff site and on the site of the RSI Association (press the button "English homepage").
+You can also find interesting information about this subject on the page RSI of the site of the Human Resources department and on the site of the RSI Association.
 For the RSI telephone helpline you can dial 0900-7745456 or 0900-RSILIJN.

-Within the School itself the Health, Safety and Environment coordinator can provide general advice and assistance on the subject: Monique van Velthoven, Ravelijn 3311, tel.
+Within the School itself the Health, Safety and Environment coordinator can provide general advice and assistance on the subject: Monique van Velthoven, tel.
 053 489 3828, m.j.vanvelthoven@utwente.nl.